layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/deploying-wordpress-and-mysql-with-persistent-volumes-with-meshery/deploy/quiz.md

       - id: "d"
         text: "The design is converted to a Helm chart"
   - id: "q2"
-    text: "What does Meshery Playground provide in terms of cluster connectivity?
-(Select all that apply)"
+    text: "What does Meshery Playground provide in terms of cluster connectivity?"
     type: "multiple-answers"
     marks: 2
     options: